PHB-CPHB/JavaScript-Exam/JSPeriode1/README.md

 console.log(materialsLength1) // [8, 6, 7, 9] All 3 returns the same
 ```
-#### This
+- This
+    -
     - In most cases, the value of this is determined by how a function is called.
 It can't be set by assignment during execution, and it may be different each time the function is called.
-ES5 introduced the bind method to set the value of a function's this regardless of how it's called, and ES6 introduced arrow functions whose this is lexically scoped (it is set to the this value of the enclosing execution context).
+ES5 introduced the bind method to set the value of a function's this regardless of how it's called, and ES6 introduced arrow functions whose this is scoped (This means that arrow functions sets this itself).

     - In the global execution context (outside of any function), this refers to the global object, whether in strict mode or not.

-###### Global execution example:
+Global execution example:
 ```javascript
 console.log(this.document === document); // true